-The investment objective of the Fund is to replicate the performance of the FTSE Japan ESG Low Carbon Select Index, while minimising as far as possible the tracking error between the Fund's performance and that of the Index.
+The investment objective of the Fund is to replicate the performance of the FTSE Developed Europe ex UK ESG Low Carbon Select Index, while minimising as far as possible the tracking error between the Fund's performance and that of the Index.
 In seeking to achieve its investment objective, the Fund will aim to invest in the constituents of the Index in generally the same proportions in which they are included in the Index.

-How does the designated index differ from a relevant broad market index?
+• How does the designated index differ from a relevant broad market index?

-The Index is a subset of the FTSE Japan Index and aims to measure the performance of companies in Japan as defined by the Index provider.
+The Index is a subset of the FTSE Developed Europe ex UK Index and aims to measure the performance of companies in developed countries in Europe ex UK as defined by the Index provider.

-As further detailed above, on an annual basis, the Index provider applies sustainable exclusionary criteria and weights companies in order to reduce the exposure in the Index to companies with higher carbon emissions and fossil fuel reserves and to improve the exposure in the Index to comply with favourable FTSE Russell ESG ratings compared to that of the Parent Index.
+As further detailed above, on an annual basis, the Index provider applies sustainable exclusionary criteria and weights companies in order to reduce the exposure in the Index to companies with higher carbon emissions and fossil fuel reserves and to improve the exposure in the Index to comply with favourable FTSE Russell environmental, social and governance ("ESG") ratings compared to that of the Parent Index.
 In addition, the United Nations Global Compact (UNGC) exclusionary criteria are applied to the Index on a quarterly basis (i.e. on each rebalancing date).

-Where can the methodology used for the calculation of the designated index be found?
+• Where can the methodology used for the calculation of the designated index be found?